jnemo44/Trade-Tracker/README.md

 ### Create the Database
 For local development a database named trade_tracker is used.
 Using a tool like PgAdmin4 create that database ensuring the correct path is declared in models.py

+#### Data Modeling
+This database will consist of two tables (expanding in the future).
+It will have an open_orders table which will house any data associated with an opening trade and a close_table which will contain an open_order id as well as additional closing information.

 ### Run the Flask Server
 Inside the trade_tracker top level folder run the following commands to start the flask server.
 The FLASK_APP and FLASK_ENV commands are only required on first run.